-If MSCS for a non-AP STA is currently active and the AP denies an MSCS request from the non-AP STA with Request Type field set to “Change”, the previously accepted parameters continue to apply.
+If MSCS for a non-AP STA is currently active and the AP declines an MSCS request from the non-AP STA with Request Type field set to “Change”, the previously accepted parameters continue to apply.

 End of proposed changes.